-David A. Gantz is a nonresident fellow for the Mexico Center with a focus on international trade and economics.
-He is also the Samuel M. Fegtly Professor of Law at the University of Arizona’s James E. Rogers College of Law and director emeritus of the international trade and business law program, and he serves as an affiliated faculty member of the Latin American Studies department and of the Institute of the Environment.
+David A. Gantz, J.D., is the Will Clayton Fellow in Trade and International Economics.
+He is also the Samuel M. Fegtly Professor of Law Emeritus at the University of Arizona’s James E. Rogers College of Law and director emeritus of the international trade and business law program, and he serves as an affiliated faculty member of the Latin American Studies department and of the Institute of the Environment.
 He has been a visiting professor at the Georgetown University Law Center, George Washington University, Universidad Rafael Landivar in Guatemala, Universidad de Costa Rica and Universidad Mayor in Chile, among others.
 Gantz has taught courses in international trade law, international environmental law, NAFTA and other regional trade agreements, public international law, international business transactions, international investment and technology transfer, European Union law, Latin American economic history and the U.S. legal system.